-This is a fascinating read about the challenge of being a woman who wants her freedom when societal expectations tell them that they shouldn’t.”
+“This is a fascinating read about the challenge of being a woman who wants her freedom when societal expectations tell them that they shouldn’t.”

-Other Books in the Series
+Other books in the series

 Disclosure: Please note that I am a member of the Amazon Associates Program, which means that the Amazon link below is an affiliate link.
 That means that if you make a purchase using this link and proceed to make other purchases on Amazon, I will earn a commission.
 This in no way affects the cost of any product you buy on Amazon, and it helps me to keep giving readers quality books.
 I am an Amazon affiliate because I believe in Amazon’s ability to offer quality and variety in its products, not because of the commission I receive from your purchase(s).
 The decision is yours as to whether or not you decide to buy through the link provided.